Meeco/docs/guides/wallet-tutorials/wallet-set-up.md

 ## Download and Install

-The Meeco Wallet is available on the Apple App Store and Google Play.
+The Meeco Wallet is available on the [Apple App Store](https://apps.apple.com/au/app/meeco-wallet/id1570355469) and [Google Play](https://play.google.com/store/apps/details?id=me.meeco.wallet&hl=en_AU&gl=US).
 To download and install the app on your mobile device, navigate to the applicable app store on your device and follow the install instructions.
-Once installed, the Meeco Wallet app icon will appear on your device’s home screen.
+Once installed, the Meeco Wallet app icon will appear on your device’s home screen:

 | iOS  | Android |
 | ------------- | ------------- |